pengi/adventofcode/README.md

 Solved
 ------

-Note: This is the ones I solved according to AoC webpage.
-Might be some I just solved for fun in other languages, and thus solutions are missing in this repo.
+Note: Days marked with "." is missing solutions, and possible not via Excel, and is therefore not available in this repo.
+Only marked as solved for me at the AoC page.

 |    | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 |
 | -- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |